 As noted earlier, net position may serve over time as a useful indicator of a Board's financial position.
-In the case of the 911 ETSB, assets exceeded liabilities by \$2,238,811 at the close of fiscal year 2012.
+In the case of the 911 ETSB, assets exceeded liabilities by \$2,172,142 at the close of fiscal year 2013.

-By far the largest portion of the 911 ETSB net position, 86 percent, reflects its cash and investments, with the balance being capital assets.
+By far the largest portion of the 911 ETSB net position, 95 percent, reflects its cash and investments, with the balance being accounts receivable and capital assets.
 The 911 ETSB of DeKalb County uses these cash assets to provide on-going services to citizens.
 The Board is responsible for providing vital public safety services that require periodic large expenditures to maintain its 911 dispatching system.
 In addition the Board makes regular technological upgrades, and funds the day-to-day operations of the County's E911 communications system.